Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 I hadn't heard puppet government before.

-Yeah, like when people say like a puppet state.
+Yeah, like one of the people say like a puppet state.

 Yeah, yeah, yeah.